DadofMight/HotFudge/README.md

 and provide reasonably quick response time for the players.

 This script assumes you have an init.d style script for your server, which will handle running the commands.
+An example of a script like this is included with this distribution.
+Typically, that script would live in /etc/init.d.